What Tools Does a Dental Hygienist Use?

 Dental Cleanings in Madison, Wisconsin

 We hope we took a little of the mystery out of your next dental cleaning!
 We recommend having a routine check-up and cleaning done at least every six months to stay on top of your oral health.
 If you’re due for a cleaning, please contact us today.
-Affiliated Dentists offers general, cosmetic, and restorative dentistry, including dental cleanings in Madison, Wisconsin.
+Affiliated Dentists offers general, cosmetic dentistry for the Madison, WI area, and restorative dentistry, including dental cleanings.

 What Tools Does a Dental Hygienist Use? brought to you by Dr. Mark Gustavson